JOUR 336 Weekly OutlineBack to home page ** Spring Syllabus **

 protects the right to gather news?
 The

-principle that when law enforcement officials bring reporters
+illustrates the principle that when law enforcement officials

-ride-along inside a private home during an otherwise valid
+bring reporters during a ride-along inside a private home during

-to safeguard the privacy of students’ education records is known
+privacy of students’ education records is known by the acronym

-the privacy of information of medical patients is known by the
+information of medical patients is known by the acronym

 Week 8 (3/5-9) READING: Chapter 9